When Should I See My Adviser

 - If you get an Early Warning (below a 2.0 grade).
 Arrange to talk to your adviser about what you can do to improve.

 - If you are considering Withdrawing from a class.
-You can only withdraw until Week 8 of the semester.

 - When you have a problem that you need help solving.
 Such as: academic difficulties and how to correct them.